PROFILE

 North-South coordinating committee and the Red

-However, these initial contacts broke down in
+Cross.
+These initial contacts broke down in 1973

-1973 following South Korean President Park Chung
+following South Korean President Park Chung-hee's

-Hee's announcement that the South would seek
+announcement that the South would seek separate

-separate entry into the United Nations, and
+entry into the United Nations, and after the

-after the kidnapping of South Korean opposition
+kidnapping of South Korean opposition leader Kim

-leader Kim Dae-Jung--perceived as friendly to
+Dae-jung--perceived as friendly to unified entry

-unified entry into the UN--by South Korean
+into the UN--by South Korean intelligence

-intelligence services.
-There was no other
+services.
+There was no other significant contact

-significant contact between North and South
+between North and South Korea until 1984.

 Dialogue was renewed in September 1984, when